Skip to contents

 Rather than varying everything equally all at once, you may be interested in looking at “chunks” of solution spaces that are based on distinct settings matrices.

-For example, you may want to look at 100 solutions generated with k = 50 and look at another 100 solutions generated with k = 80.
-You can absolutely build two separate settings matrices, but you can also build up a single matrix in parts using the add_settings_matrix_rows function:
+For example, you may want to look at 50 solutions generated with k = 50 and look at another 50 solutions generated with k = 80.
+You can build two separate settings matrices and concatenate them, but you can also build up a single matrix in parts using the add_settings_matrix_rows function:

 settings_matrix <- generate_settings_matrix(